My Children Have Rights, by Mawuwa: A story about xenophobia and discrimination, children's rights, and advocacy.

 2014 Inyathelo Award for Social Justice Philanthropy: Founding Directors of the Adonis Musati Project for refugees, Gayle McWalter and Gahlia Brogneri were recipients of the Inyathelo Award for Social Justice Philanthropy in 2014.

 Testimonials: Adonis Musati Project Peer Counselling Group participants share testimonials, December 2016

 Compassion Not Contempt, by Elspeth Alexander: Short documentary highlighting the work of Adonis Musati Project

 Giving Dignity Back, by Butterfly Films

 A Better Life, by Butterfly Films: Adonis Musati was 23 years old when he fled troubled Zimbabwe and traveled to Cape Town.
 In November 2007 he died from starvation after waiting for weeks outside of Home Affairs.
 Produced by Butterfly Films, with support from the Delta Trust.

 The Adonis Musati Project (AMP) was formed in 2007, to assist the vulnerable asylum seeker and refugee populations in Cape Town, including health and welfare, training, education, advocacy and psychosocial care.
-We believe in taking a holistic approach to offering assistance, addressing both the physical and mental needs of our clients.
+We believe in taking a holistic approach to offering assistance, addressing both the physical and psychological needs of our clients.